Vertex Distance Calculator

 Formula for Vertex Distance Adjustment

-When Should You Use a Vertex Distance Calculator?
+When to Use a Vertex Distance Calculator?

 - Switching from glasses to contact lenses (or vice versa).

-- Getting high-powered lenses (above ±4.00 diopters).
+- Having high-powered lenses (over ±4.00 diopters).

-How to Measure Vertex Distance Accurately
+How to Accurately Measure the Vertex Distance

 Conclusion

-FAQs About Vertex Distance Calculators
+FAQs Of Vertex Distance Calculators

-Q: Can I adjust vertex distance myself?
+Q: Can I personalize vertex distance myself?